CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_workflow_info.html.markdown

 This complex property has following sub-properties:
   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
+* `task_info_update`:(HashMap) - Used to update a TaskInfo instance in the WorkflowInfo, it is used as a way to update status and provide user inputs for a WaitTask.
+This complex property has following sub-properties:
+  + `input`:(JSON as string) Inputs for the specified TaskInfo.
+Inputs must only be provided for tasks which has included an input definition and the inputs must match the constraints specified in the input definition.
+  + `name`:(string) Name of the task being updated and this name must match the task instance name included inside the workflow definition.
+This name is also captured in the RefName property of the TaskInfo object for the task.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `status`:(string) New status of the task being updated, only Failed and Completed statuses are supported.* `Scheduled` - The enum represents the status when task is in scheduled state.* `InProgress` - The enum represents the status when task is in-progress state.* `NoOp` - The enum represents the status when task is a noop.* `Timeout` - The enum represents the status when task has timed out.* `Completed` - The enum represents the status when task has completed.* `Failed` - The enum represents the status when task has failed.
 * `task_infos`:(Array)(ReadOnly) An array of relationships to workflowTaskInfo resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.